-CVCU is a STEAM university, offering courses of study in the sciences (including social and political as well as hard sciences), technology, engineering, arts (both visual arts and performing arts), and mathematics.
-Based on market research, GenZ trends, impacted majors in the state of California, and the specialized needs of the citizens of Chula Vista, CVCU broadens its STEAM programming to offer the following undergraduate degree and certification programs, including a unique CTE (career training education) approach to higher education.
+CVCU is a STEAM university, offering courses of study in medicine, nursing, social sciences, communication arts and sciences, and mechanical engineering.
+Based on market research, GenZ trends, impacted majors in the state of California, and the specialized needs of the citizens of Chula Vista, CVCU broadens the traditional STEAM notation to offer the following undergraduate degree and certification programs, resulting in a unique CTE (career training education) approach to higher education.

 The Redi Institute for Holistic Health and Human Welfare